telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ### remove

 Fires when an uploaded file is about to be removed.
-Cancelling the event will prevent the remove.
+If the event is canceled, the remove operation is prevented.

 #### Example